Bags of Spices

 Variations

-• French Vanilla: Add an additional yolk and increase sugar to ¾ cup for a richer, custard-forward style.
+• French Vanilla: Add an additional egg yolk and increase sugar to ¾ cup for a richer, custard-forward style.

 Make-Ahead & Storage